justdeleteme/justdelete.me/CONTRIBUTING.md

 4. Any steps for the process should be detailed in the notes (if necessary).
 5. Be sure to indent 4 spaces per level.
 6. Be sure to place your entry ALPHABETICALLY in the current list.
-7. Please test that your changes work by going to `localhost` or `localhost/index.php`
+7. Please test that your changes work by going to `localhost/dev.php` (tip: use `php -S localhost:80 -t justdelete.me/` to serve the repo directory).

 ##Translation